-So to the lay person, the ego summnarises all that is bad in human nature, while to the psychiatrist the ego is important and valuable — the basis of rational choice.
+So to the lay person, the ego represents all that is bad in human nature, while to the psychiatrist the ego is important and valuable — the basis of rational choice.

 Spiritual teachings tend to combine both views.
 They regard the ego as both rational and self-serving.
 Being rational, it cannot grasp the ultimate unity of reality.
 Being self-serving, it blocks our spiritual nature and so prevents us from experiencing love, joy and fulfilment.
 And so spiritual teachers urge us to transcend the ego in order to become whole, to connect with all of life, and to discover our real meaning, value and purpose.

-At the same time, most spiritual teachings make a definite distinction between the self and the ego.
-In the spiritual framework, the ego is a false or lower self, while the soul (or inner being, or true nature) is the real self, the higher self.
-The ego is simply a structure in the mind which claims to be oneself but isn’t.
+At the same time, most spiritual teachings also make a definite distinction between the ego and the real self.
+In the spiritual framework, the ego is a false or lower self, while the Self is our inner being, our true nature.
+The ego is simply a structure in the mind which claims to be one’s self but isn’t.

 It is in this sense that the chief feature may be identified with the ego.
 More exactly, the chief feature is the ego’s primary means for self-preservation.